Lump Sum Allowances

 Frequently asked questions

-The Government approved legislation removing the Pension Lifetime Allowance from 6 April 2024.
-It also approved legislation introducing three new lump sum allowances that together cap tax free benefits at the same level as the Lifetime Allowance did.
+The Government removed the lifetime allowance from 6 April 2024.
+It also approved legislation introducing three new lump sum allowances that together cap tax-free benefits at the same level as the Lifetime Allowance did.
 There are however some minor differences and new jargon so this document will help to answer some of the questions you might have about it.

-The questions and answers are based on our understanding of the regulations at August 2024 and of future regulation that HMRC have said will be made shortly.
+The questions and answers are based on our understanding of the regulations at 01/05/2025.
 We strongly recommend that if you are in any doubt about the impact of the changes on your benefits that you seek specialist advice.

 -

-The lifetime allowance set a limit on how much could be saved into a pension during your lifetime before additional tax charges were applied.
-The Government approved legislation in the 2023 Finance (No.2) Act that removed the lifetime allowance from 6 April 2024.
+The lifetime allowance was a limit on how much could be saved into a pension during your lifetime before additional tax charges were applied.
+The Government removed the lifetime allowance from 6 April 2024.

 What is the impact on my Pension Benefits?

-From 6 April 2024 onwards there is no longer a limit on the value of Pension benefits that can be built up without any additional tax charge.
+Since 6 April 2024 onwards there is no longer a limit on the value of pension benefits that can be built up without any additional tax charge.

-The Government has though introduced three new lump sum allowances that between them act to limit the tax-free benefits from a pension in the same way that the lifetime allowance framework did.
+The Government did though introduce three new lump sum allowances.
+Between them, they act to limit the tax-free benefits from a pension in a similar way that the lifetime allowance framework did.

 -

 Lump Sum Allowance – This is the maximum amount of tax-free lump sum that can be paid from all of your pensions.
-The limit is £268,275 which is the same as the maximum that could have been paid under the lifetime allowance framework (it’s 25% of lifetime allowance which was £1,073,100.
+For most people, the limit is £268,275.
+This is the same as the maximum that could have been paid under the lifetime allowance framework (it’s 25% of lifetime allowance which was £1,073,100).

 What if I have Fixed and Individual Protection?